tomerdo/spp-webppl/README.md

 # spp-webppl
-this repository is used for code written with webppl to create probprog programs and models.
+this repository is used for code written with webppl as part of the spp research.

 <b>Usage</b>
 use npm install before starting to run the models